matrix-org/areweoidcyet/client-implementation-guide/index.md

 Unless your client has been statically registered with the OpenID Provider you will need to make use of what is known as “dynamic client registration”.
 This is described in [MSC2966](https://github.com/matrix-org/matrix-spec-proposals/pull/2966) which makes use of [RFC7591](https://datatracker.ietf.org/doc/html/rfc7591).

 It is not always that case that an OP will support dynamic client registration.
-If this is the case and the client doesn’t already know of a static client_id then you make an HTTP request against the OP passing metadata to
+If this is the case and the client doesn’t already know of a static `client_id` then you make an HTTP request against the OP passing metadata to describe the client.

 The client registration is currently implemented on a per-device basis.
 The client should store the client ID it is assigned (mapped to the specific homeserver) as this will be needed when refreshing tokens.